qaware/qaware-blog-source/content/posts/kubecon-eu-2022.md

 With wasmCloud you get a modular platform.
 With WebAssembly, you write actors, which just contains the business logic.
 As such it does not contain technical code.
 This is added by capability providers such as HTTP-Servers, Postgres, AWS S3 or Logging.
 The modular system runs also locally, and you benefit by an increased productivity and portability.

 ### eBPF - the base for the cool stuff

+{{< img src="/images/kubecon-eu-2022/ebpf-horizontaol-color.png" alt="eBPF" >}}

-While eBPF](https://ebpf.io/) itself is not brand new, most of us didn't hear about it before KubeCon.
+While [eBPF](https://ebpf.io/) itself is not brand new, most of us didn't hear about it before KubeCon.
 If you wonder, like us, what the name eBPF might stand for, the answer is: it is no longer an acronym for anything.

 The project website states that it is a revolutionary technology with origins in the Linux kernel that can run sandboxed programs in a privileged context such as the operating system kernel.
 It is used to safely and efficiently extend the capabilities of the kernel without requiring to change kernel source code or load kernel modules.

 From our point of view it seems to be a perfect fit for topics like observability, security and network functionality.
 So it's no big surprise that two topics that are powered by eBPF made it onto our list for the most interesting and impactful topics from this year's KubeCon: Cilium and Pixie.

 ### Cilium: The Future Of Service Meshes?

+{{< img src="/images/kubecon-eu-2022/cilium-horizontal-color.svg" alt="Cilium" >}}

 Service Meshes were a prominent topic at this KubeCon.
 There were lots of experience reports on [Linkerd](https://linkerd.io).
 It shows that adoption of service meshes is increasing and many teams have great success in using them either for increased observability or to fulfill the security requirement of mutual TLS authentication between services.